configcat/docs/website/docs/advanced/caching.md

 ## Manual polling

-Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
+Manual polling gives you full control over when the `config JSON` (with the setting values) is downloaded.
-The ConfigCat SDK will not download the `config.json` automatically.
+The ConfigCat SDK will not download the `config JSON` automatically.
-You can (and should) update the cache manually, by calling a `forceRefresh()` - this will download the latest `config.json` and update the cache.
+You can (and should) update the cache manually, by calling a `forceRefresh()` - this will download the latest `config JSON` and update the cache.

 This animation explains the different polling modes: